shyamprakash123/wd401/LVL1/LVL1_Milestone.md

 > If these test suite fails then merging and pushing for the pull-request is denied this ensures the code quality checks and expected working.

-## Using Github Actions for Tests and Quality checks:
+## Using Github Actions for Tests and Quality checks and also to deploy:

 `.github/workflows/main.yml`